toddaustin07/Heatmiser/README.md

 ##### Info
 This is a table of additional useful information to monitor your zone, such as the currently-active profile, away state, available modes, device battery state, and zone name

+### neoPlug Devices
+This is a simple SmartThings switch device, providing on/off control for the plug.

+### neoAir Devices
+These SmartThings devices display the current temperature from the device

 ### neoHub Device

-The user can perform a swipe-down gesture on the Controls screen to force a re-connection with the neoHub if he/she expects the connection has been lost or hub data is not correct.
+The user can perform a swipe-down gesture on the neoHub Controls screen to force a re-initialization with the neoHub, updating system configuration including hub configuration, profiles, frost setpoints, and configured zones.
+If the user has created new profiles or zones, then this re-initialization will refresh the driver data and create any new devices if needed.

 Generally, the Status field should be used to monitor the connection state.

 Note that if the connection to the hub is lost at any time, there will be an automatic connection retry every 15 seconds, so normally disconnects should eventually recover without user action.

-The controls available on this device (Standby All, Away, Set Profile) are intended to be system-wide actions to be performed across all thermostats configured for the neoHub.
-Thermostat-specific actions should be performed from the respective neoStat device Controls screen.
+The thermostat-related controls available on the neoHub device (Standby All, Away, Set Profile) are intended to be system-wide actions to be performed across all thermostats configured for the neoHub.
+Zone-specific actions should be performed from the respective neoStat device Controls screen.

 ##### Status
 Generally this should show "Connected" in normal operation, but if the connection is lost with your neoHub it will show other messages.